The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

 	   1. It is a collection of statement that performs a specific task
 	   2. It execute when it is called by its name
-	   3. A large program is devided into a number of small building block for simplicity and this building block is called function
+	   3. A large program is divided into a number of small building block for simplicity and this building block is called function
 	   4. We can call a function again and again
 	   5. The most important features of function is code reusability
 	   6. The C library provides many pre-defined functions